jpguevara/AngularSample/readme.md

 1. A dependency to the package has to be installed and added to this project package.json.
 2. A route is needed in the file `packages/main.app/src/app/app.module.ts` to be able to call all the child routes included in the library/package.

+# running the app

+1. clone the repo
+2. npm install
+3. npm run dev:library

+this will install all dependencies, compile the library, install the library in the main.app and build the main.app.